FalconS91583/Unity-Game-Development/README.md

 Fast pace up FPS with agile movement

 ## Mask In - GlobalGamejam - LubJam 2026 Game
+A fast-paced rouge-like, masks is your adventage.

+Game include 4 types of normal enemy & 2 bosses to fight with.
+After each battle round player can choose one of two random masks with bonuses like increased dash lemgth or decreased cooldown and others.
+Each mask have thier own special color, after mask is choosen, player get that color so enmies with same color can't attack him.
+They start to be passive til you use dash, when your're exposed and everyone attack you.

+Logic is simple, dash(space) you deal damage, without dash, enemies damge you.

+made in 48 hours as a part of LubJam 2026

+Game Controls
+WASD — Move

+Space — Dash

 ## Chambble - GlobalGamejam - LubJam 2025 Game
 Jam Theme - Bubble